Skip to content

 We've seen families burned by programs that looked great on paper.
 Here's what should give you pause.

 No accountability structure.
-Recovery requires accountability: to staff, to peers, to God.
+Recovery requires accountability, to staff, to peers, to God.
 Programs that emphasize freedom and self-direction in early recovery are often setting residents up to fail.
 Structure isn't punishment.
 It's protection.

 No aftercare or alumni support.
 A program that celebrates graduation and moves on has done half the job.
 The other half is helping residents build a life that sustains what they learned.
 If there's no plan for what comes next, there's no plan.